influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/flight-sql/python.md

 ### Install Anaconda

-1. Follow the [Continuum.io instructions to install Anaconda](https://docs.continuum.io/anaconda/install/) for your system.
+1. Follow the [Anaconda installation instructions](https://docs.continuum.io/anaconda/install/) for your system.
 2. Check that you can run the `conda` command:

     ```sh
     conda
     ```

 3. Use `conda` to create a virtual environment:

     ```sh
     conda create --prefix envs/virtualenv-1
     ```

-4. To activate the new virtual environment in your terminal, use the `conda activate` command and pass the file path of the virtual environment `activate` script:
+5. To activate the new virtual environment in your terminal, use the `conda activate` command and pass the file path of the virtual environment `activate` script:

     ```sh
     conda activate ./envs/virtualenv-1